abhi-mike-g/phantom/Contributions.md

-# Contributing to [Project Name]
+# Contributing to [Phantom Sense]

-Thank you for your interest in contributing to [Project Name]!
+Thank you for your interest in contributing to [Phantom Sense]!
 We welcome contributions and are happy to have you as part of our open-source community.

 ## How to contribute